-Furthermore, in order to be diagnosed with Dysthymic Disorder, no Major Depressive Episode has been present during the first two years (or one year in children and adolescents) and there has never been a Manic Episode, a Mixed Episode, or a Hypomanic Episode, and criteria have never been met for Cyclothymic Disorder.
+Furthermore, in order to be diagnosed with Dysthymic Disorder, there has never been a Manic Episode, a Mixed Episode, or a Hypomanic Episode in the first 2 years, and criteria have never been met for Cyclothymic Disorder.
 This generally means that the person needs to have had an uncomplicated, long-term, low-grade depression for two or more years in order to meet this diagnosis.

 In order to meet the diagnostic criteria for Dysthymic Disorder, the symptoms may not be due to the direct physiological effects of a the use or abuse of a substance (for instance, alcohol, drugs, or medications) or a general medical condition (e.g., cancer or a stroke).
 The symptoms must also cause significant distress or impairment in social, occupational, educational or other important areas of functioning.

 Updated 2013 DSM-5 criteria indicate that the diagnosis can have an add-on specifer.
 These include Persistent Depressive Disorder :